adjust/react_native_sdk/README.md

 Adjust.create(adjustConfig);
 ```

-In deferred deep linking scenario, there is one additional setting which can be set on the `AdjustConfig` object.
+In the deferred deep linking scenario, there is one additional setting which can be set on the `AdjustConfig` object.
 Once the
 adjust SDK gets the deferred deep link info, we are offering you the possibility to choose whether our SDK should open this
 URL or not.
 You can choose to set this option by calling the `setShouldLaunchDeeplink` method on the config object: